← Back to HR Glossary

 Example

 She took 8 weeks of FMLA leave to care for her newborn and returned to her same role with continuous health coverage.
+Our HR system automatically issued the Notice of Eligibility within 3 business days and tracked the FMLA hours against her rolling 12-month entitlement.

 Related Terms